critocrito/sugarcube/docs/tutorial.md

 $ npm init -y
 ```

-You should end up with a single file in the `sguarcubetest` directory named
+You should end up with a single file in the `sugarcubetest` directory named
 `package.json`.
 This file is used by to manage versions and dependencies of
 SugarCube.
 Test that this file is there by typing: